salmanb74-dev/ntg-ticket/NTG-Ticket-User Guide.md

 ## Managing Tickets

 ### Viewing Tickets
 All users can view all tickets in the system.
-Navigation views vary by role for convenience:

-- **End User**: "My Tickets" view (filters to show tickets created by you)
+- **All Tickets**: full ticket list
-- **Support Staff**: "Assigned Tickets" view (filters to show tickets assigned to you)
+- **My Tickets**: tickets created by you OR assigned to you
-- **Support Manager**: "All Tickets", "Assigned Tickets", "New Tickets" views
-- **Administrator**: "All Tickets" + administration panel access

 ### Searching & Filtering
 - **Search Bar**: Type keywords to find tickets across all visible tickets